wavefrontHQ/docs/pages/doc/ai_genie.md

    ![open genie](images/open_ai_genie.png)
    AI Genie opens in a new browser tab, with Anomaly Detection selected initially.
-2. With Anomaly Detection selected, you can customize the Display Settings, Historical Sample Size, and Sensitivity.
+2. With **Anomaly Detection** selected, you can customize the Display Settings, Historical Sample Size, and Sensitivity.
 You can focus on individual time series just as you do for other charts.
    For sensitivity, **High** means that there's a 67% chance that the data is anomalous, **Medium** means there's a 95% chance, and **Low** means there's a 99% chance.
 3. Click **Save To > Save as New Alert** to save the anomaly query as an alert.
    When the Create Alert page displays, you see that the `anomalous` function is part of the query.
 You do some alert customization, but several settings are optimized for anomaly detection.

    ![anomaly alert](images/anomaly_save_as_alertpng.png)
 3. Select **Forecasting** to explore forecasting for the current set of time series.
+You can customize the forecast period and confidence.
+   - The selected forecast period determines the time window that the chart displays.
+We reserve 1/3 of the chart for the forecast, and two thirds of the chart for the history of the metric.
-You can customize the historical sample size and confidence.
-If you display confidence bands, they change as you select a different confidence factor.
+   - If you display confidence bands, they change as you select a different confidence factor.

+If Wavefront cannot find enough historical data to produce a forecast for the requested period, then AI Genie shows no results.